 With its coconut palms and magnificent white sands, La Digue is the epitome of laidback.

-La Digue, with its dramatic setting, is a laid-back, inviting island in the sun.
+La Digue, with its dramatic, sculptured granite rocks and exquisite, secluded beaches, is a laid-back, inviting island in the sun.
 It lies 50km northeast of Mahé, 4km east of Praslin and is the fourth largest of the granitic islands.
-The 10km² island is almost completely encircled by coral reef and has no natural harbour.
-A jetty has been built at La Passe on the west coast and, recently, a breakwater has been constructed to provide more shelter, particularly during the northwest monsoons.
-The island is about 6km long, a little over 3km wide, and rises up to 333m at Nid d’Aigles, ‘Eagles Nest’, the highest peak.
+The island is about 6km long, a little more than 3km wide, and rises up to 333m at Nid d’Aigles, ‘Eagles Nest’, the highest peak.